 The community atmosphere of the School today reflects the intentions of the founding members whose vision for the School in 1887 was education for spiritual and intellectual growth.
 Morris is a place where learning, in all its forms, is at the centre of all school life.
-The composition of the School Community, caring and highly skilled staff, engaged and motivated students, the supportive parent body, and the rich curriculum complement the values of the School and provide a unique educational experience for all children.
+Through our focused attention to our Purpose and Concerns, supported by a strong curriculum framework and incredible, passionate staff, supportive community and engaged learners, we are uniquely positioned at Morris to '... seek to help our students develop as people who will think clearly, act with integrity, make decisions for themselves, be sensitive to the needs of others and the environment, be strong in service and hold a global perspective.'

-Mark Febey Head of Morris
+Mark Febey, Head of Morris